official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 needed to be properly thought through and were some way off.
 The Cabinet should discuss the next phase when the Foreign Secretary returned.[^56]

-[^55] Letter Ehrman to Webb, 27 February 2002, ‘Axis of Evil’.
+[^55]: Letter Ehrman to Webb, 27 February 2002, ‘Axis of Evil’.
-[^56] Cabinet Conclusions, 28 February 2002.
+[^56]: Cabinet Conclusions, 28 February 2002.

 417

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford181.
-Mr Campbell wrote that Mr David Blunkett, the Home Secretary, had referred to “the unsettling speculation and said a lot of people had difficulty with Rumsfeld” [Mr Donald Rumsfeld, US Secretary of Defense].[^57] Mr Blair had said President “Bush was in charge, not Rumsfeld”.
+181. Mr Campbell wrote that Mr David Blunkett, the Home Secretary, had referred to “the unsettling speculation and said a lot of people had difficulty with Rumsfeld” [Mr Donald Rumsfeld, US Secretary of Defense].[^57] Mr Blair had said President “Bush was in charge, not Rumsfeld”.